 We used teeny-tiny silicon cupcake cups, and piled the mixture into them, which seemed more generous than putting the same, sensible amount into regular sized cups, where it would have looked a bit skimpy.
 Kipper very much enjoyed these, but one mini-size crispy cake is just enough for her, and also for me, if the truth be told.
 They’re quite, well, intense.
-Good with a cup of tea, or coffee.
-Mmmm.
+Good with a cup of tea or coffee.

-Kipper helped with the measuring out, then I did the melting part while she prepared the cupcake cups.
+Kipper helped with the measuring out, then I did the melting part while she prepared the silicon cups.
 She got busy with the stirring, and then I dolloped the mixture into the cups – mostly because my speed and accuracy are significantly better than hers!
 If your child has more reliable spooning skills, they can do this step too.

 We made 12 delicious nobbly-bobbly spiced chocolate biscoff fruit & nut crispy cake bites.
-Munch munch crunch munch.